ALASdoo/alasdoo_com_v2/content/english/articles/how-to-choose-the-right-IT-outsourcing-provider.md

 A good start is to learn about general knowledge of the desired language in the country the potential vendor is from.
 It is also quite easy to draw conclusions if you have an initial interview with them.

 In Serbia, English is studied as a primary foreign language from day one of the educational journey.
-Through all the following stages, all students are required to have an excellent grasp of the language – both in writing and in speech – in order to graduate.
+Through all the following stages, all students are required to have an excellent grasp of the language &mdash; both in writing and in speech &mdash; in order to graduate.
 Apart from the mandatory education, it is common for students to refine their knowledge of the English language in private language schools and get Cambridge certificates.

 If you outsource to Serbia, the communication is guaranteed to be handled by professionals with decent&#8209;to&#8209;excellent command of the English language.
 At ALAS, we pay special attention to the fact that each member of our team is proficient in written and spoken English.
 In addition, our employees are provided language classes to further improve their knowledge.